International Geoscience Graduates

 iii.
 Proof of ID

 iv.
-Academic Assessment application form
+Academic Assessment application form and fee

 vi.
 Course descriptions

 * not required for Canadian graduates of non-geoscience programs

 Once you have applied with APEGS we need to be able to contact you both by email and by regular mail.
 It is very important that you keep your contact information up to date or you may not receive important correspondance regaring your file.
 It is your responsibiloity to make sure the information we have is correct and up to date.
 You can do this using Online Services.